 Most of the time, the bonds are written by an international syndicate and sold in several different national markets simultaneously.
 Issuers of Eurobonds include international corporations, supranational companies, and countries.

-Thank you for reading CFI’s article on international bonds.
+Thank you for reading CFI’s guide on International Bonds.
 To keep learning and advancing your career, we recommend these additional CFI resources: